Naveen-Koul/git-branching-practice/README.md

 A. Jupiter.
 Questions

 Q1What are the number of continents?
+Q2What is the capital of Canada?